ShaneHarvey/specifications/source/server-selection/server-selection.md

         longer stale)
 5. If the topology wire version is invalid, raise an error and log a ["Server selection failed" message](#server-selection-failed-message).
 6. Find suitable servers by topology type and operation type.
-If a list of deprioritized servers is provided, and the topology is a sharded cluster, these servers should be selected only if there are no other suitable servers.
-The server selection algorithm MUST ignore the deprioritized servers if the topology is not a sharded cluster.
+If a list of deprioritized servers is provided, these servers should be selected only if there are no other suitable servers.
+The server selection algorithm MUST support deprioritized servers on all topology types.
 7. Filter the suitable servers by calling the optional, application-provided server selector.
 8. If there are any suitable servers, filter them according to [Filtering suitable servers based on the latency window](#filtering-suitable-servers-based-on-the-latency-window)